CLI Syntax

 > [FPol(7)] Bezout {6x^4 + x^3 + 2} {x^5 + 5x^13 + 4}

-Currently, following algebraic structures are supported, divided into two categories, rings and fields.
-See the respective page for a detailed description on how commands take effect mathematically in each case.
+Currently, six algebraic structures are supported, divided into two categories, rings and fields.
+See the parse page for a detailed description on how commands take effect mathematically in each case.

 Fields: